fastrgv/Asud/README.md

 except it has auto-flush when a single numeral is asserted.
 Testing for this mode is still ongoing, so I'm not yet sure that all error conditions are handled well.
 (In auto-candidate mode, simpler puzzles are too easily solved, and all the fun is lost.)

+**FTTB, the complexity of the new superimposed manual-mode has unfortunately increased the chances of aborts.
+Please save often.**

 The remaining descriptions refer to the default auto-candidate mode, for difficult puzzles.